-If you want to run a caravan site in Lichfield District you will probably need a licence.
+If you want to run a holiday caravan/camp/touring site in Lichfield District you will need a holiday caravan.camp/touring site licence.

 - the site is 5 or more acres and there are 3 or less caravans there for 28 days or less a year.

 - you’re a member of an organisation like a caravan club and have a caravan exemption certificate.